arniesaha/foshizzle/README.md

 *Design news and inspiration.*

-Foshizzle is an extension of [plaid](https://www.github/nickbutcher/plaid) and it is a showcase of [material design](https://www.google.com/design/spec/) that we hope you will keep installed.
-It pulls in news & inspiration from [Dribbble](https://dribbble.com/) & [DeviantArt](https://www.deviantart.com/).
-It demonstrates the use of
+Foshizzle is an extension of [plaid](https://www.github/nickbutcher/plaid) and it is a showcase of [material design](https://www.google.com/design/spec/).
+It pulls in news & inspiration from
+[Dribbble](https://dribbble.com/) & [DeviantArt](https://www.deviantart.com/).
+It demonstrates
+the use of
 [material principles](https://www.google.com/design/spec/material-design/introduction.html#introduction-principles)